kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Determining which corrections have been addressed and which still require attention requires manual comparison of successive proofs.
     </td>
     <td>
-      The system shall provide both the Managing Editor and the DTP Specialist with a consolidated list of annotations for the current chapter, showing their status, allowing filtering by status and providing direct navigation to the corresponding location in the layout where a current anchor exists.
+     The system shall provide both the Managing Editor and the DTP Specialist with a consolidated list of annotations for the current chapter, showing their status, allowing filtering by status and providing direct navigation to the associated text or visual element where that element is available in the current layout.
     </td>
   </tr>
 </table>